Qiskit/qiskit/doc/qiskit.rst

 Quantum Chips
 -------------

-You can execute your QASM circuits on a real chip by using the IBM Quantum Experience (QX) cloud platform.
+You can execute your QASM circuits on a real chip by using the IBM Q experience (QX) cloud platform.
 Currently through QX you can use the following chips:

 -   ibmqx2: `5-qubit backend <https://ibm.biz/qiskit-ibmqx2>`_